Ronnie Lee Gardner: Sentencing and incarceration

 Gardner spent most of his adult life at Utah State Prison in Draper.

 Gardner was diagnosed with antisocial personality disorder.
 In June 1985, Gardner pleaded guilty to the murder of Otterstrom and received a sentence of life imprisonment without the possibility of parole.
 At one point, Gardner threatened to disrupt subsequent court hearings because he was upset over being required to wear a leg brace that would lock if he attempted to escape again.
 He was advised by guards that it would be to his benefit to behave in front of prospective jurors.
 District Judge Jay E. Banks instructed the jury, on October 22, 1985, that they had the option of a verdict for the lesser offense of manslaughter if they found Gardner to be under mental or emotional duress when he shot Burdell.
 The jurors deliberated less than three hours and found Gardner guilty of capital murder.
 Ultimately sentenced to death, Gardner selected execution by firing squad over lethal injection.
 Legislators in Utah eliminated the firing squad as a method of execution in 2004, but convicts who were sentenced before that date, such as Gardner, could still select that option.
-Since 1976, only two other people have been executed by firing squad in the United States, both in Utah: Gary Gilmore and John Albert Taylor.
+Since 1976, only three other people have been executed by firing squad in the United States.
+Gary Gilmore, John Albert Taylor, and Brad Sigmon.
 In contrast to Taylor, who said he chose the firing squad to embarrass the state, Gardner's attorney said that his client did not want to attract attention and simply preferred to die this way.

 I'd prefer to die of old age, your honor, but if that ain't possible, I'll take the firing squad.